Black market: Transportation providers

 Where taxicabs, buses, and other transportation providers are strictly regulated or monopolized by government, a black market typically flourishes to provide transportation to poorly served or overpriced communities.
 In the United States, some cities restrict entry to the taxicab market with a medallion system (taxicabs must get a special license and display it on a medallion in the vehicle).
-In most such jurisdictions it is legal to sell the medallions, but the limited supply and resulting high prices of medallions have led to a market in unlicensed carpooling/illegal taxicab operation.
-In Baltimore, Maryland, for example, it is not uncommon for private individuals to provide illegal taxicab service for city residents.
+In most such jurisdictions it is legal to sell the medallions, but the limited supply and resulting high prices of medallions have led to a market in unlicensed carpooling/illegal taxi operation.
+In Baltimore, Maryland, for example, it is not uncommon for private individuals to provide illegal taxi operation services for city residents.

 Housing rental

-In places where there is rent control there may be a black market for housing.
-For instance, in the UK there is illegal subletting of social housing homes where the tenant illegally rents out the home at a higher rent.
+In places where there is rent control and subsidized affordable housing, which provide housing below the market cost, there may be a black market for housing rentals.
+For instance, in the UK there is illegal subletting of social housing homes where the tenant illegally rents out the government-subsidized home at a higher rent.
 In Sweden, rental contracts with regulated rent can be bought on the black market, either from the current tenant or sometimes directly from the property owner.
-Specialised black-market dealers assist the property owners with such transactions.
+Specialized black-market dealers assist the property owners with such transactions.

 Counterfeit medicine, essential aircraft and automobile parts

-Medicines and essential aircraft and automobile parts (e.g. brakes, motor parts, etc.) are counterfeited on a large scale.
+Items such as medicines as well as essential aircraft and automobile parts (e.g. brakes, motor parts, etc.) are counterfeited on a large scale.